angular/angular/aio/content/guide/styleguide.md

-**Why?** Helps keep the app structure small and easy to maintain in the early stages, while being easy to evolve as the app grows.
+**Why?** Helps keep the application structure small and easy to maintain in the early stages, while being easy to evolve as the application grows.

 </div>